Texas officer charged with murder in fatal store shooting - WHIZ News

 “When police arrived, I’m told, he raised his hands and attempted to explain what was going on,” said civil rights attorney Lee Merritt in a Facebook posting.
 “Police fired Tasers at him and when his body convulsed from the electrical current, they ‘perceived a threat’ and shot him to death.”

-Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known about the closely-knit community.
-The town has about 1,500 residents about 70 miles (113 kilometers) northeast of Dallas.
+Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known about the closely knit community.

 Price played football in 2008 for Hardin-Simmons University in Abilene, Texas.
 Hardin-Simmons football coach Jesse Burleson tweeted that the university “lost one of our own in a terrible situation.
 Jonathan Price was an awesome young man during his time with Cowboy football.”